How to Set Up Your Internet

 How to connect via Ethernet

-Step 1: Plug one end of an Ethernet cable into your router or gateway.
+Step 1: Plug one end of an Ethernet cable into your router, gateway, or mesh system.

 Step 2: Plug the other end into the Ethernet port on your device.